Create a Survey in less than 60 seconds!

 (a) AR self-service support

-Consumers prefer minimal interaction with the customer support team post the purchase of the product.
+Consumers prefer minimal interaction with the customer support team after purchasing the product.
 They like self-service support.
 And AR can make this easier.
-With the simple use of the smartphone, one can have access to the product FAQs and manuals.
+With the simple use of a smartphone, one can access the product FAQs and manuals.
 AR-based self-service support widely applies across multiple smart home applications.

 (b) AR technical support